 In 2008, WOSHTEP Central Valley Resource Center staff initiated the Dairy Industry Safety Training Program.
-Tip sheets on health and safety, activities, and a fotonovela on the proper handling of animals were developed in English and Spanish.
-Since 2008, training sessions for over 75 dairy industry owners and managers have been conducted.
+Tip sheets on health and safety, activities, and a fotonovela in English and Spanish on the proper handling of animals were developed.
+Since 2008, training sessions for over 75 dairy industry owners and managers have been conducted using the Dairy Safety Training Guide in English and Spanish.